tonyfitzs/homeAssitant-WateringSystem/README.md

 2. If there is a more complex way of doing something.
 Hey, why not!
 3. My requirements could not be met by a commercial off the shelf (COTS) solution

+**General disclaimer:** I write English like it’s a second language.
+Problem is it's my mother tongue, I firmly believe the English language was created by people who cheat at scrabble 😊 so if you see any spelling mistakes, don’t bother pointing them out.

 # Requirments
 So in terms of requirements, they were pretty conventional generally speaking, I have a small back yard which has two hi yield sprinklers each covering an ark of about 15 meters, I also have a number of potted plants that are to be watered via some low volume sprays  as well as a small vegetable plot which is covered by five 2.5 meter ark sprays.
 To drive all of these sprinklers I have two solenoids, I turn on one solenoid to water the yard as well as the pot plants and the other solenoid to water the vegetable garden.